Meet Our Community

 Elizabeth Schulz has been working with Hesed Community since 2008.
 She has an MBA with a focus on finance and accounting, and she has more than twenty years of experience working in that field.
 Elizabeth owns her own business and provides professional accounting services to individuals and small companies.

 Conchita has been a long time member of Hesed Community and a faithful meditator most of her life.
-She co-leads the Wednesday Meditation at FCCO from 5:30 - 6:30.
+She leads Evening Prayer and Meditation group on the 3rd Monday of each month.
 We are blessed to have her return to the Board and look forward to her Hesed memory and experience uniting Sr. Barbara's original vision with the active thirst among many today for a spiritual practice that helps deepen our paths to God.
-She is also contributing to the enhancements of our existing Oblate program.
+Conchita contributes to the enhancements of our existing Oblate program.

 Donna joined the Hesed Board in January, 2017.
 She has been associated with the community since 2007, becoming an Oblate in December of 2015.
 She has had a variety of meditative practices since 1981.
-Her experiences have brought her inner calmness; confidence; and a deepened Christian faith.
+Her experiences have brought her inner calmness and a deepened Christian faith.
 She is committed to the Rule of St. Benedict, its teaching and practice.
-She is a retired business owner within the transportation industry and for several years taught business subjects as a California Adult Education Teacher.
-Donna continues to run a small business, consulting in administrative operations, is active in her church, volunteers with the Northern California Scholarship Foundation, and loves spending time with her family.
+She is a retired business owner within the transportation industry and for several years taught business subjects as a California Adult Education teacher.
+Donna works in administrative operations and loves spending time with her family.